If you’re in search of castles near Galway City, you’ve landed in the right place.

 If you’re visiting Kylemore, carve out some time to try some of the other incredible things to do in Connemara, may of which are a stone’s throw from this magical spot.

 Castles near Galway FAQs

 We’ve had a lot of questions over the years asking about everything from the best castles near Galway worth a visit to which ones can you book into for a night.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 What are the closest castles to Galway City?

 Menlo Castle, Dunguaire Castle, Ballynahinch Castle, Ashford Castle and Aughnanure Castle are all a short drive away.

 What castles near Galway are most worth visiting?

-In my opinion, Ballynahinch is well worth dropping by – especially if you’re exploring Connemara National Park anyway.
+In my opinion, Ballynahinch is well worth dropping by.
 Dunguaire Castle is another great option, as it’s a handy 35-minute drive back along the coast.